-Substance abuse may lead to mental illness: Using alcohol and other substances sometimes exacerbates or produces symptoms of mental illness.
+Drugs and alcohol can sometimes exacerbate the symptoms of existing mental health conditions or produce symptoms that mimic those of certain mental illnesses.
 For example, people who use cocaine can experience severe anxiety after use.

 Additional factors may lead to both addictions and mental illnesses: Both disorders are the result of many social, biological, and environmental factors that affect people in different ways.
 Some of these influences could include:

 The most common mental health disorders include the following:4

 Anxiety affects approximately 40 million Americans and is characterized by excessive worry and fear that interfere with daily functioning.

 Depression manifests in sad, hopeless, empty, or irritable moods that last for at least 2 weeks.
 About 6.6% of all adults have experienced at least 1 episode of major depression in their lives.